 In fact, most people focus on the confidence problem raised by Robert Triffin, and ignore the problem of the dominance of the USD as a consequence of the Bretton Woods conference.
 This is a serious omission.
-The creation of SDR came too late, as the USD was already entrenched in the international monetary system.
+The creation of the SDR came too late, as the USD was already entrenched in the IMS.